-Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate- related issues are integrated Please explain Scheduled - some meetings Action on climate-related initiatives, projects, and strategy are ongoing and have C- and Board-level visibility as needed and appropriate this follows the process for the majority of Board level agenda items in that they are included if it requires this level of responsibility and priority.
-If, at such time that it requires prioritization at each and every Board meeting, it certainly would be.
-Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate-related issues The frequency of climate-related issues at this level depends heavily on if there are budget requirements for certain projects (ex. new office building built to sustainable standards, funding for data center expansion, etc.); communication of reports, ratings and rankings (sharing of the CR Report, DJSI or CDP results, etc.); and in response to an array of queries from Board members.
+are a scheduled agenda item Scheduled - some meetings Reviewing and guiding strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Setting performance objectives Monitoring implementation and performance of objectives Overseeing major capital expenditures, acquisitions and divestitures Monitoring and overseeing progress against goals and targets for addressing climate-related issues The frequency of climate-related issues at this level depends heavily on if there are budget requirements for certain projects (ex. new office building built to sustainable standards, funding for data center expansion, etc.); communication of reports, ratings and rankings (sharing of the CSR Report, DJSI or CDP results, etc.); and in response to an array of queries from Board members.
 This can range from each/all quarterly meetings within a fiscal year or, with no immediate Adobe-wide, board-level oversight necessary, only as appropriate.
-In the past year, each of the above climate-related items has been a topic that emerged at the "Board-level committee", with the CR Report being shared with all Board members by the General Counsel/EVP/Secretary.
+In the past year, each of the above climate-related items has been a topic that emerged at the "Board-level committee", with the CSR Report being shared with all Board members by the General Counsel/EVP/Secretary, as a specific example.
 However, the vast majority of assessment, oversight, decisions, reporting, policy, and monitoring are owned and managed at the VP, Director, Manager, and contributor levels.